jp1995/rl_playerinfo/README.md

 `python main.py`

 The client should then be available at http://127.0.0.1:5500/.
-It will fill out once in game.
+It will fill once match data is received from the plugin.

+#### Autorun

+Alternatively, autorun the script when Rocket League is launched in Steam.
+Add the following to launch options and modify accordingly.

+`cmd /c start python "path_to_main.py" & cmd /c start /b "path_to_RocketLeague.exe" %command%`

+Windows has some limitations when it comes to running things in parallel in a single cmd window (which is how %command% handles it).
+This solution can sometimes dump some *interesting* errors but everything appears to work nicely.

+You could also run the script as a Windows service.

+#### Database connection

-If you want to save this data into your own database, configure `db_connect.py` to your liking and uncomment the relevant line in the `main` function of `main.py`.
+If you want to save this data into your own database, configure `db_connect.py` to your liking and uncomment the relevant lines in the `main` function of `main.py`.

 ## todo
 The backend of this is pretty ape brained.
-* Needs a rewrite to pass data from plugin to script over tcp.
+* Ideally data would be passed from plugin to script over tcp.
 * Firefox webdriver support.
 * Maybe another column for linked socials?

-Once the backend has been properly unfucked, could add a session MMR tracker too.
+* Perhaps a session MMR tracker too?